 Economic Development Strategies

-Goodman Williams Group has prepared strategies for retaining and enhancing existing commercial development and identified additional retail opportunities in suburban downtowns, corridors, and neighborhood shopping districts throughout the region.
-These plans have been used to galvanize community support and help market key sites in Downtown Evanston, Rolling Meadows, Madison Street in Oak Park, Downtown Glenview, Downtown Park Ridge, and the Six Corners district on Chicago’s Northwest Side.
+Goodman Williams Group has prepared strategies for retaining and enhancing commercial and mixed-use developments in suburban downtowns, corridors, and neighborhood shopping districts throughout the region.
+These plans have been used to gain community support and help market key sites in a number of suburban downtowns, including Evanston, Wilmette, Winnetka, Glenview, Rolling Meadows, Elmhurst, Cicero, and Oak Forest.

 Site-Specific Market Analyses